-Taxation of digital services & platforms
+• Taxation of digital services & platforms

-'What relevance should policy-makers attribute to the policy dimension "taxation of digital services & platforms" in their countries?' points is the average score given for this policy dimension.
+'What relevance should policy-makers attribute to the policy dimension "taxation of digital services & platforms" in their countries?'
+3,7/5

 The fact that services are being moved to the digital realm presents states with the challenge of how to tax these services appropriately.
 Digital companies frequently manage to drastically reduce their tax burden through clever tax planning.
 New tax regulations for digital services are crucial so that profits can be taxed at the place where they are made.